2900 Digital Copyright Safeguards for Students

 These established procedures will also include a written plan for effectively reducing—through the use of one or more technology-based restrictions—the unauthorized electronic distribution of copyrighted materials by student users of the college network, including distribution through peer-to-peer file sharing.
 This plan will include a process for periodically reviewing the effectiveness of these restrictions using relevant assessment criteria.
 Any procedures established under this policy may not unduly interfere with legitimate educational and research use of the college network.
 Failure to establish these procedures would risk withdrawal of federal funding for the college.

 All Bellevue College students will comply with this policy and its accompanying procedures document.
 College representatives also have responsibilities under this policy, including:

-Information resources will work with the director of the library media center to establish the procedures and technical processes required to implement this policy.
+Information technology services will work with the director of the library media center to establish the procedures and technical processes required to implement this policy.